Are You Ready for a Career in IT?

 Creating IT Futures believes strongly in collaboration to achieve shared goals.

-Help a student gain admission to an IT-Ready class in Charlotte.
+Help a student gain admission to a Creating IT Futures class in the Twin Cities.